tbidne/time-conv/README.md

 **Arg:** `-t,--today`

-**Description:** This option interprets the time string with today's date, as determined by the `--src-tz` option.
-This is useful when converting timezones, as the conversion can depend on the date (e.g. daylight savings time).
+**Description:** Used when reading a time string, adds the local date.
+This is a convenience option and should only be used if the time string and format do not explicitly mention date.

 **Examples:**